Social Return on Investment (SROI) Data Services

 Making social investment stronger

-Our measures improve our ability to solve big social issues like poverty, inequality, social exclusion, homelessness etc. because we can quantify the social and economic impact to our communities, and provide outcome measures to demonstrate value of investments made.
+Our measures improve our ability to solve significant social issues like poverty, inequality, social exclusion, homelessness, etc. We can quantify the social and economic impact on our communities and provide outcome measures to demonstrate the value of investments made.
+This helps us to better understand the impact of our investments and make more informed decisions about where to allocate resources.

 Early intervention and prevention